Board of Trustees Code of Conduct

 XIII.
 Duty to Report

-If a Trustee has knowledge, concern or suspicions of illegal, dishonest, wrongful or fraudulent activity, the Trustee has a duty to report such activity to the Associate Vice President, Human Resources and Organizational Development as soon as possible.
+If a Trustee has knowledge of alleged unlawful harassment or fraudulent activity, the Trustee has a duty to report such activity to the President of the College as soon as possible.
 If the activity involves a Trustee, it must be reported to the Chair of the Board of Trustees, and if it involves the Chair of the Board of Trustees, it must be reported to the Governance Chair of the Board of Trustees to take appropriate action.

-Adopted by the Whittier College Board of Trustees on June 3, 2021
+Approved by the Whittier College Board of Trustees on February 22, 2025

 Whittier College Board of Trustees Roles and Responsibilities